syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfComboBox/highlighting-matched-text.md

 ---
 layout : post
-title : MatchHighlighting in Syncfusion® SfComboBox control for Xamarin.iOS description : Learn how to highlight the matched text in SfComboBox platform : xamarin.ios control : SfComboBox documentation : ug
+title : Match Highlighting in Syncfusion® SfComboBox control for Xamarin.iOS description : Learn how to highlight the matched text in SfComboBox platform : xamarin.ios control : SfComboBox documentation : ug
 ---

-# Highlighting matched text
+# Highlighting Matched Text

-An item can be picked with more clarity by highlight the matching characters in a suggestion list using the following two ways:
+An item can be picked with more clarity by highlighting the matching characters in a suggestion list using the following two ways:

-* First occurrence
+* First Occurrence

-* Multiple occurrence
+* Multiple Occurrence

-Highlighting the text can be indicated with various customizing styles by enabling the following properties:
+Text highlighting can be customized with various styles by configuring the following properties:

-* `HighlightedTextColor` - sets the color of the highlighted text for differentiating the highlighted characters.
+* **HighlightedTextColor** - Sets the color of the highlighted text for differentiating the highlighted characters.

-N> The drop-down text can be highlighted only when the AllowFiltering is set to true.
+N> The dropdown text can be highlighted only when the `AllowFiltering` property is set to `true`.

-## First occurrence
+## First Occurrence

 Highlights the first position of the matching characters in the suggestion list.